AdamYuan/DroneSimulator/README.md

 # Drone Simulator
 ## Usage
-    Press W,A,S,D to move the camera, Press ENTER to switch the model
+    Press W,A,S,D to move the camera
+    Press ENTER to switch the model
+    Press V to switch flying path
+    Press B to switch bloom
 ## How to install
 ```bash
 git clone https://github.com/AdamYuan/DroneSimulator